pdidev/tutorial/README.md

 Ex1 is an implementation \ref heat_algorithm mentioned in \ref PDI_example.
 If you didn't read it yet, it is recommended to do it before continuing.
 Examine the source code, compile it and run it.
-There is no input/output operations in the code yet, so we can not see its result.
+There is no input/output operations in the code yet, so you can not see its result.

 Play with and understand the code parameters in `ex1.yml`.